-\section{RELATED WORK}

-Using dictionaries to characterize graph signals was proposed by \citet{thanouParametricDictionaryLearning2013}, who suggest learning dictionaries of structured graph kernels from signals.
-In that setting, the graph over which they observe signals is known, and the atoms of the dictionary represent different graph filters on its edges.
-In our method, atoms are distinct graphs, and we learn edges explicitly.
-Still, with suitable priors we can restrict ourselves to the settings of \citet{thanouParametricDictionaryLearning2013}, as we explain in \cref{sec:experiments}.
+The proposed graph-dictionary signal model provides a flexible tool to reconstruct relationships between variables in multivariate data, and decompose them in atomic graphs.
+The sparse representation corresponding to the network-atoms coefficients is useful in downstream tasks, and explicitly relates feature learning to relational information.

+\section{Related Work}

+Learning graph dictionaries is a very recent trend, and multiple works \citep{vincent-cuazOnlineGraphDictionary2021,liuRobustGraphDictionary2022, zengGenerativeGraphDictionary2023, dasTensorGraphDecomposition2024} address this problem starting from actual graph observations, while our framework only requires node signals.
+Methods based on optimal transport use different graph distances to learn dictionaries from unaligned graphs. \citet{vincent-cuazOnlineGraphDictionary2021} propose an online learning method based on Gromov-Wasserstein (GW) Discrepancy, and \citet{liuRobustGraphDictionary2022} expand this framework to be more robust to graph perturbations. \citet{zengGenerativeGraphDictionary2023} propose a non-linear graph dictionary learning algorithm, and they formulate the problem from a generative perspective with a Fused GW Mixture Model, which combines optimal transport and kernel estimation. \citet{dasTensorGraphDecomposition2024} use tensor decomposition to identify a limited number of \emph{key mode graphs}, equivalent to dictionary atoms, that can explain a temporal network, and whose linear combination represents its evolution.
+Furthermore, they use an alternating algorithm to optimize the mode graphs and the temporal factor variables, which may be suboptimal